-So, provided you set up your UTM parameters correctly, if your ad talks about integrations, the post-click experience will only feature integrations content.
+So, provided you set up your UTM parameters correctly, if your ad talks about integrations, the post-click landing page will only feature integrations content.
 Conversely, if the ad touts publishing to WordPress, only that is featured on the page.

 For more details, go here to see why Personalization is better with A/B testing.

 You likely know that mobile device usage has long-surpassed desktop usage across the world.
 Knowing that, and wanting to provide the best experience for mobile users, our team has created several AMP post-click pages for mobile audiences.

 For instance, if you were on a mobile device and happen to see this display ad:

 Clicking through shows you this experience where you can request an AMP demo:

 Not only is the message match consistency identical, but the page loads near instantly — creating the best possible experience for anyone who accesses the page on mobile.

 Instablocks™ & Global Blocks: for scaling & managing bulk updates

 Other software like to boast they have capabilities to scale landing page production and manage page updates by touting features such as optimized templates.
 Templates are great for getting pages published relatively quickly, but they only take you so far.
 But what if you needed to update:

 - Your corporate branding and need to reflect those changes on all post-click landing pages?